f5devcentral/xchaawsdemoguide/README.rst

 Updating DB Deployment Chart Values
 ***********************************

 Bitnami provides ready charts for HA database deployments.
 The postgresql-ha chart can be used.
-The chart install requires setup of the corresponding variables so that the HA cluster can run in xC environment.
+The chart install requires setup of the corresponding variables so that the HA cluster can run in the Distributed Cloud Platform environment.
 The main things to change are:

 - *ves.io/virtual-sites* to specify the virtual site name where the chart will be deployed.
 - The CE virtual site we created needs to be specified.
 - Also, clusterDomain key must be set, so that PostgreSQL services could resolve.
 - And finally, the *kubeVersion* key.

 Note.
-It is important to specify memory and CPU resources values for PostgreSQL services unless xC will apply its own minimal values, which are not enough for PostgreSQL successful operation.
+It is important to specify memory and CPU resources values for PostgreSQL services unless the Console applies its own minimal values, which are not enough for PostgreSQL successful operation.

 Let's proceed to specify the above-mentioned values in the *values.yaml*: